To Schedule an appointment call us at (307) 699-3447 or click below to be taken to our online scheduling form.

 Active Release Techniques make up the majority of the muscle work we do.
 It is a movement-based technique to release muscle knots and other adhesions or constrictions in soft tissue.
 Compared to a passive technique like massage, the active nature engages your brain to enhance neuromuscular communication and control.
 It also has the advantage of using the body’s natural system of reciprocal inhibition.
 The use of your biceps, for example inhibits the activation of the antagonist muscle – your triceps.
 So I have you activate your biceps, allowing me to work through your triceps when they are in a relaxed state.
 Pretty cool and very effective.

 Simply put, adjusting is mobilizing a joint and putting it into the correct biomechanical position so that the joint can function properly.
 That popping sound you might hear during an adjustment?
 Though there is still more research to be done, it’s generally regarded to be the popping of gas bubbles in the synovial fluid within the joint.
 The sound, called a cavitation, occurs when the joint is stretched, like when you pop your knuckles.
 Sometimes a joint cavitates when it is being adjusted, sometimes it doesn’t.
 The sound isn’t critical to the adjustment; the important point is the restoration of movement and function.
+We use Diversified Technique, Flexion-Distraction and a drop table and use an activator as needed.

 Exercises and Stretches